valentecaio/super-bomberman-2-unity/README.md

 A clone of Super Bomberman 2 (SNES) using Unity.
 Initial version based on [Zigurous class](https://youtu.be/8agb6x5RpOI).
-The only goal of this project is to teach myself Unity and game dev.
+The only goal of this project is to learn Unity and game development.
 I also try to stay as close as possible to the original game.
 Same sprites and game dynamics.

 ![bomberman](https://user-images.githubusercontent.com/14484616/235389962-4534f436-ed7a-40e3-84ec-e2e3385d616b.gif)

+---
-# Controls
+### Controls

 | Player  | Move | Drop Bomb | Detonate Bomb |  Action | Change Colour |
 | --- | --- | --- | --- | --- | --- |